landlord/landlord/README.md

 Some tradeoffs that have been identified:

-* Multi-tenancy can introduce headaches because of inability to quota the heap and the inability to reason about how JIT and GC work for the aggregate JVM.
-This is a trade-off that OSGi has also accepted.
+* Multi-tenancy can introduce headaches because of inability to quota the heap and reason about how JIT and GC work for the aggregate JVM.
+However, this is a trade-off that OSGi has also accepted.

 * The JIT indexes its work by classes within class loaders and so one "process's" JIT will not have a relation to another.
 This will result in more JIT activity, but an individual tenant might also get better performance in hot paths because JIT makes choices based on only that tenant's usage patterns, which might allow more aggressive inlining.
 This one is also no different to running multiple OS level processes.